hasindu2008/slow5tools/docs/archive.md

 ## Sanity check by counting number of reads

-One of the simplest sanity checks is to check if the read count in the merged BLWO5 file s same as those in input FAST files.
+One of the simplest sanity checks is to check if the read count in the merged BLOW5 file is same as those in input FAST5 files.
 Getting the number of read records in a merged BLOW5 file is quite simple.
 A bash command that gets the number of read records using `slow5tools stats` and save the count into a variable:

 ```bash
 NUM_SLOW5_READS=$(slow5tools stats $SLOW5_FILE | grep "number of records" | awk '{print $NF}')